Email for Kids: How to Create a Safe Account

 While most email providers will suggest it anyway, it’s always a good idea to add a backup email address or phone number should your child forget their password or get locked out.
 Using your own email address and phone number is a great option here.

-How do I set up parental controls on an email account?
+How do I set up parental controls on my kid's email account?

 Most common email providers have free parental control options, and those that don’t typically have settings you can adjust to make the account more kid-friendly.
 Use our user-friendly guides below to get started.